 Edge-Finishing is a secondary process which adds a radius, bevel or chamfer to the 90 degree cut of a CNC machine.
 This not only improves the appearance of the edge but also makes products more ergonomic and easier to handle, especially in the case of handheld devices.
 It is worth noting that these finishing touches often make a product appear as if it was molded which is desirable if the product is used in conjunction with other parts that are injection molded.
 Various radii, bevels, chamfers or steps for trim lines are available.

 Digital Graphics Printing

-Digital Graphics Printing is one of our key competitive advantages because it is an integral part of our process.
-As opposed to injection molding and sheet metal fabrication where graphics can only be applied after the product is finished, we print on our parts prior to forming.
+Direct-to-Substrate Printing is one of our key advantages because it is an integral part of our process.
+As opposed to injection molding and sheet metal fabrication where graphics can only be applied after the product is finished, we UV-print directly on plastic parts prior to forming.
 This allows us to employ digital flatbed printing which is superior to silk screening or pad printing in that photographic quality graphics can be applied directly onto the plastic.
-Using UV-cured inks makes for extremely wear resistant prints that will not fade or degrade when used outdoors.
+This takes plastic part printing to a new level.
+Using UV-cured inks makes for extremely wear resistant prints and decorations that will not fade or degrade when used outdoors.